Papalote-Inspired Salsa Recipe

 - 3 tablespoons white vinegar

 - 1/4 cup finely chopped scallions

 - 1/4 cup coarsely chopped cilantro

 - Heat the broiler to high and arrange a rack in the middle.
-Line a baking sheet with aluminum foil, then place tomatoes skin side up on the baking sheet.
-When the broiler is hot, broil tomatoes until skins are slightly charred.
-Remove tomatoes from the oven; set aside.
-Turn oven to 350°F.
+Line a baking sheet with aluminum foil, then place the tomatoes skin-side up on the baking sheet.
+Broil the tomatoes until the skins are slightly charred.
+Remove from the oven and set aside.
+Adjust the oven temperature to 350°F.

-- Place tomatoes in a large stainless steel pan over high heat.
-Add chiles de arbol, pasilla peppers, salt, sugar, water, and stir to combine.
-Bring to a boil, reduce heat to low and simmer, stirring often, until slightly reduce and thickened, about 20 minutes.
+- Place the roasted tomatoes in a large stainless steel pan over high heat.
+Add the chiles de arbol, pasilla peppers, salt, sugar, and water and stir to combine.
+Bring to a boil, reduce the heat to low, and simmer, stirring often, until the mixture has reduced slightly and thickened, about 20 minutes.

-- Meanwhile, toast pumpkin seeds on a baking sheet until just browned, about 10 minutes.
-Remove baking sheet form oven; set aside.
+- Meanwhile, toast the pumpkin seeds on a baking sheet until just browned, about 10 minutes.
+Remove from the oven and set aside.

-- Add vinegar to tomato mixture and cook 1 minute.
-Place mixture in a blender, add toasted pumpkin seeds, and blend until smooth.
+- Add the vinegar to the tomato mixture and cook for 1 minute.
+Place the mixture in a blender, add the toasted pumpkin seeds, and blend until smooth.

-- Pour salsa into a container and stir in scallions and cilantro.
+- Pour the salsa into a container and stir in the scallions and cilantro.
 Refrigerate until chilled before serving, about 3 hours.